Sanket1742000/Sanket-demo/README.md

 # Sanket-demo
-This is demo for Git &amp; GitHub class
+This is demo for Git &amp; GitHub class.